-Other spouses who have just married, who are separated, or who commute to different states to work could find themselves in a situation where they owe taxes to more than one state.
-You can still file your state tax returns jointly if you're married and you find that you need to file in more than one state, but most states require that you include both your and your spouse's income on their return.
+Other spouses who have just married, who are separated, or who commute to other states to work could find that they owe taxes to more than one state.
+You can still file your state tax returns jointly if you're married and you find that you need to file in more than one state.
+But most states require that you include both your and your spouse's income on their return.

 - File a nonresident state tax return if you live in one state but perform work in another and taxes were withheld from your pay.

 - Your home state should offer you a tax credit for taxes you must pay to another state.

 - Find out if your states have reciprocity agreements if you live in one and work in another.

-- You might have to apportion your income and deductions if you move during the tax year because this would mean you actually have two resident states.
+- You might have to apportion your income and deductions if you move during the tax year.
+This would mean you actually have two resident states.